VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 The following two methods from the **Order** aggregate are examples of methods that the **OrderCommandHandler** class invokes when it receives a command for the order.
-Neither of these methods update the state of the **Order** aggregate, instead they raise an event that will be handled by the **Order** aggregate.
+Neither of these methods updates the state of the **Order** aggregate, instead they raise an event that will be handled by the **Order** aggregate.
 In the **MarkAsReserved** method, there is some minimal logic to determine which of two events to raise.